Bearing capacity

 In geotechnical engineering, bearing capacity is the capacity of soil to support the loads applied to the ground.
 The bearing capacity of soil is the maximum average contact pressure between the foundation and the soil which should not produce shear failure in the soil.
 Ultimate bearing capacity is the theoretical maximum pressure which can be supported without failure; allowable bearing capacity is the ultimate bearing capacity divided by a factor of safety.
 Sometimes, on soft soil sites, large settlements may occur under loaded foundations without actual shear failure occurring; in such cases, the allowable bearing capacity is based on the maximum allowable settlement.
+The allowable bearing pressure is the maximum pressure that can be applied to the soil without causing failure.
+The ultimate bearing capacity, on the other hand, is the maximum pressure that can be applied to the soil before it fails.

 There are three modes of failure that limit bearing capacity: general shear failure, local shear failure, and punching shear failure.